William Robertson (Scottish minister, born 1686): Life

-He was born at Chapel of Wemyss in Fife on 30 June 1686, the third son of William Robertson of Gladney and Brunton (near Cupar), and his wife, Margaret Mitchell.
+He was born at Chapel of Wemyss in Fife on 30 June 1686, the third son of William Robertson of Gladney and Brunton (near Cupar), and his wife, Margaret née Mitchell Robertson.
 He was licensed to preach as a Church of Scotland minister by the presbytery of Kirkcaldy in 1711 and went to work in the Scots Church in London in the same year.

 In September 1714 he returned to Scotland as minister of Borthwick south of Edinburgh.
 After almost two decades in Borthwick he translated to Lady Yester's Church in Edinburgh in November 1733.
 Three years later he moved to Old Greyfriars, one of the city's most important charges.

 His interest in history was passed on to his son, William Robertson who followed in his shoes both to Lady Yester's Church and Greyfriars.

 He died in Edinburgh on 16 November 1745 and is buried in Greyfriars Kirkyard probably in the same position where his son's mausoleum was built.